- Normandy Schools Collaborative

 - 30 -

-CAPTION: Normandy music teacher Suzanne Palmer perform a routine with her class at Jefferson Elementary School.
+CAPTION: Normandy music teacher Suzanne Palmer performs a routine with her class at Jefferson Elementary School.
 Palmer is also the choir director for the Community Gospel Choir of St. Louis.